betterscientificsoftware/bssw.io/Events/2022-11-Correctness-HPC.md

 #### Contributed by [Kasia Salim](https://github.com/karbarz)
 #### Publication date: May 24, 2022

+- Submission Deadline: August 5, 2022
-- Event Dates: November, 2022
+- Event Date: November, 2022
 - Location: Dallas, TX
 - Event Website: https://correctness-workshop.github.io/2022/
-- Organizers: The "Software Community"
+- Organizers: Ignacio Laguna and Cindy Rubio-González

 <!-- deck text start -->
 The goal of the Correctness Workshop is to bring together researchers and developers to present and discuss novel ideas to address the problem of correctness in HPC.
 The workshop will feature contributed papers and invited talks in this area.